 - government agencies

-Our lawyers advise on applications for new broadcasting licences, regulatory approvals of transfers of ownership and control, and policy submissions in major broadcasting and telecommunications regulatory proceedings.
-Our lawyers also represent clients in matters such as tariff applications and objections, general policy reviews, and advocacy positions on issues affecting the communications sector.
+Our lawyers advise on applications for new broadcasting licences, regulatory approvals of transfers of ownership and control, in addition to policy submissions in major broadcasting and telecommunications regulatory proceedings.
+We also represent clients in tariff applications and objections, general policy reviews, and advocacy positions on issues affecting the communications sector.

-We advise a wide variety of business law matters relating to the telecommunications industry, including industry-specific business transactions, the rules and regulations governing unsolicited communications, service provider engagement and sub-contracting, the establishment of effective electronic delivery systems, software and other intellectual property licensing, and on matters relating to the Internet, privacy and e-commerce.
+Wood & Lee lawyers further provide legal advise on a wide variety of business law matters relating to this industry.
+This includes industry-specific business transactions, the rules and regulations governing unsolicited communications, service provider engagement and sub-contracting, as well as establishment of effective electronic delivery systems, software and other intellectual property licensing, and on matters relating to the Internet, privacy and e-commerce.

-- Regulatory law requirements governing licence transfers, renewals and amendments and regulatory approvals arising from the transfer of ownership and control of communications companies.
+- governing licence transfers, renewals and amendments and regulatory approvals arising from the transfer of ownership and control of communications companies.

-- Corporate and commercial transactions, including the acquisition and sale of broadcasting and telecommunications companies and related corporate structuring issues.
+- including the acquisition and sale of broadcasting and telecommunications companies and related corporate structuring issues.

-- New media issues – new Web applications such as blockchain, over-the-top services and peer-to-peer (P2P) networks.
+- new web applications such as blockchain, over-the-top services and peer-to-peer (P2P) networks.